-8 System package diagram
+Fig. 8.
+System package diagram

-In 8, Config and Modules packages have the most dependence other resources.
+In Fig. 8, Config and Modules packages have the most dependence on other resources.
 Config contains all the configuration of the whole system.
 Modules here are public plugins downloaded from the Internet for this project.

 Controller Package